One royal name pops up more than most as you wander around Vienna: Emperor Franz Joseph. So here’s your quick primer on

 Sisi died at the hands of an assassin in 1898, one of several personal tragedies to strike Franz Joseph.
 The Mexicans executed his brother, Maximilian, in 1867.
-His only son committed suicide in 1889.
+His only son took his own life in 1889.
 And the assassination of his heir, Franz Ferdinand, in Sarajevo famously triggered World War I.

 (Kaiserschmarren: a popular Austrian dessert much loved by Franz Joseph)